-That excitement has long since passed, though.
-I didn’t even bother buying a ticket for last week’s $600 million Powerball drawing.
-Sure, I could afford to spend a few dollars on a ticket, but after learning more about how the lottery system works, I’ve decided to vote with my dollars and my personal vote on the state lottery is a big, fat NO.
+That excitement has long since passed.
+I didn’t even bother buying a ticket for the $500 million Powerball drawing.
+Sure, I could afford to spend a few dollars on a ticket, but after learning more about how the lottery system works, I’ve decided to vote with my dollars, and my personal vote on the state lottery is a big, fat NO.

 Tax on the poor

 For comparison’s sake, if my husband and I were to spend 5 percent of our annual income on lotteries, it would equal about six months of mortgage payments.
-When you look at what the 5 percent can buy you, the picture becomes clearer; 5 percent of $12,400 is just over $50 per month.
+When you look at what the 5 percent can buy, the picture becomes clearer: 5 percent of $12,400 is just over $50 per month.
 For $50, you can buy a monthly bus or public transportation pass.

 Of course, lottery and gaming supporters say that this is all just media hype.
-Lottery is not a tax on the poor according to the Public Gaming Research Institute’s (PGRI) list of the Top Ten Myths.
-Part of PGRI’s mission is “to the support and growth of lottery organizations all around the world, Government Sponsored Gaming of all varieties…” so it isn’t surprising that the organization wants to debunk the concept that lotteries are a tax on the poor.
+The lottery is not a tax on the poor, according to the Public Gaming Research Institute’s (PGRI) list of the Top Ten Myths.
+Part of PGRI’s mission is "the support and growth of lottery organizations all around the world, Government Sponsored Gaming of all varieties…” so it isn’t surprising that the organization wants to debunk the concept that lotteries are a tax on the poor.